microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmissionfeedbackresource-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Deletes an [educationFeedbackResourceOutcome](../resources/educationfeedbackresourceoutcome.md) from the submission.
-This can only be done by the student.
+This can only be done by the teacher.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).